Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 ### Immutability

 Since a change to any of the fields of a value object results in a different value,
-value objects are implemented as immutable objects.
+Value objects are implemented as immutable objects.

 A change to one of the value object’s fields conceptually creates a different value (a different instance of a value object).